South Carolina vs. Norfolk State Predictions & Picks - Women's NCAA Tournament First Round

 South Carolina vs. Norfolk State Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's game features the South Carolina Gamecocks (32-0) and the Norfolk State Spartanettes (26-6) squaring off at Colonial Life Arena in what is expected to be a lopsided matchup, with a projected 80-42 victory for heavily favored South Carolina according to our computer prediction.
-Tipoff is at 2:00 PM ET on March 17.
+Friday's game between the South Carolina Gamecocks (32-0) and Norfolk State Spartanettes (26-6) squaring off at Colonial Life Arena has a projected final score of 80-42 (according to our computer prediction) in favor of heavily favored South Carolina, so it should be a one-sided matchup.
+The game will begin at 2:00 PM ET on March 17.

+The Gamecocks head into this game after a 74-58 victory over Tennessee on Sunday.

 South Carolina vs. Norfolk State Game Info